ableskewer/1st-milestone-project-Code-Institute/README.md

 I have found no bugs on the page, most likely because it is too simple to have bugs.
 I am still very inexperienced so perhaps they do exist and I just don't how to make them appear.

 <h2>Deployment</h2>
-As this project webpage is written in Gitpod and stored and saved on GitHub it is deployed through GitHub Pages, currently visible through a temporary adress: https://ableskewer.github.io/User-Centric-Frontend-Development-Milestone-Project/.
+As this project webpage is written in Gitpod and stored and saved on GitHub it is deployed through GitHub Pages, currently visible through a [temporary adress](https://ableskewer.github.io/User-Centric-Frontend-Development-Milestone-Project/)

 There are currently no differences between the development version and the live version.